paraspell/moondo/README.md

 ```
 Once you enter private key and submit, you should receive JSON file.
 This JSON file can be imported to wallet to import Alice account into it.

+#### PLEASE NOTE: Currently TransactorXCM calls can only be executed through Talisman wallet as there is an open PR issue with Polkadot JS wallet & AccountKey20 address types.
+Talisman however works perfectly!

 ### After the repository is cloned proceed to install application dependencies with
 ```
 npm install